hyundonmoon/ziplink/README.md

-# hdm.lt
+# ziplink

-hdm.lt is a URL shortener built with Next.js, TailwindCSS, and TypeScript.
+ziplink is a URL shortener built with Next.js, TailwindCSS, and TypeScript.

 ## Features